hashmark-lang/hashmark-parser/docs/what-is-hashml.md

 	#item Carrots
 ```

-To help with this situation, Hashml supports default tags.
+To help with this situation, HashML supports default tags.
 For instance, if the schema for `#list` defines `#item` as its default tag, then the above can equivalently be written as:

 ```
 Shopping list: